Imagine this: It’s Thursday evening. You just hit deploy on your latest software update.

 Today, businesses and cybersecurity landscapes look much different.
 And unfortunately, it’s one in which traditional pentests fall short.

-Traditional pentesting doesn’t reflect the reality that many businesses have embraced agile methodology for a whole array of business processes.
+Traditional penetration testing doesn’t reflect the reality that many businesses have embraced agile methodology for a whole array of business processes.
 As a result, they aren’t prepared to handle the ever-shifting environment created by DevOps.

 As such, a traditional pentest is great for basic things like your office server and computers.
 However, most businesses also need to consider app development, websites, cloud services, or any of those other advanced technologies that accelerate business.
 With these in mind, you’re going to be dealing with more than just the odd update.